adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Shall come the ancient gods, all wondering
 |   Why he sings not that had so richly sung:
 | <span epub:type="pagebreak" id="page74" title="74"/>There Heracles with peaceful foot shall press
-|   The springing herbage, and Hephaestus strong,
+|   The springing herbage, and Hephæstus strong,
 | Hera and Aphrodite’s loveliness,
 |   And the great giver of the choric song.

 | And thither, after weary pilgrimage,
-|   From unknown lands beyond the hoary wave.
+|   From unknown lands beyond the hoary wave,
 | Shall travellers through every coming age
 |   Approach to pluck a blossom from his grave:
 | Some in the flush of youth, or in the prime,
-|   Whose life is still as heaped gold to spend,
+|   Whose life is still as heapèd gold to spend,
 | And some who have drunk deep of grief and time,
 |   And who yet linger half-afraid the end.

 ### The Interlude

-| <span style="font-variant:small-caps;">It</span> was upon a night of spring,
+| It was upon a night of spring,
 | Even the time when first do sing
-| The new-returned nightingales;
+| The new-returnèd nightingales;
 | Whenas all hills and woods and dales
 | Are resonant with melody
 | Of songs that die not, but shall be